Thyroid cancer is usually slow growing and often detected in its early stages, when the five-year survival rate is more than 98 percent.

-Count on us to accurately diagnosis your thyroid or parathyroid disorder because our endocrinologists have earned the Endocrine Certification in Neck Ultrasound from the American College of Endocrinology.
+Count on us to accurately diagnose your thyroid or parathyroid disorder because our endocrinologists — doctors who specialize in hormone conditions — have earned the Endocrine Certification in Neck Ultrasound from the American College of Endocrinology.
 This certification recognizes our expertise in using ultrasound and ultrasound-guided fine need aspiration (FNA) to evaluate thyroid nodules.

 In addition to a physical exam of your throat, thyroid and lymph nodes, you may have one or more of the following to diagnose your condition:

-Imaging: Your doctor will likely perform a diagnostic ultrasound of your thyroid.
+Your doctor will likely use ultrasound to examine your thyroid.
 If cancer is found, other types of imaging, including CT and PET scans, may be used to determine the size and location of cancer.

-Biopsy: Our doctors specialize in ultrasound-guided fine needle aspiration (FNA) biopsies to sample thyroid cells for cancer.
-If the results of your FNA biopsy are not clear, your doctor may recommend a surgical biopsy of your thyroid.
+During a biopsy, doctors remove a few cells to examine them under a microscope.
+Our doctors specialize in ultrasound-guided fine needle aspiration (FNA) thyroid biopsies.
+When your biopsy can be performed with this technique, you’ll benefit from little to no scarring and a quick recovery.
+If the results of your FNA biopsy are not clear, your doctor may recommend a surgical biopsy.

-Blood Tests: Your doctor may recommend a variety of blood tests to see if your thyroid is working properly.
-You may also have a blood test to look for mutations of the RET gene, a factor that can cause papillary thyroid cancer and medullary thyroid cancer (MTC).
+Your doctor may use a blood test to see how well your thyroid is working or to look for genetic mutations that can cause some types of thyroid cancer.

-Radioiodine or Radionuclide Scans: Your doctor may recommend a radioactive iodine uptake scan to pinpoint the location of cancer within the thyroid.
-If medullary thyroid cancer is suspected, a different type of scan (known as an octreotide scan) may be recommended to show if a tumor is present and if so, its size.
+Radioactive iodine uptake scans pinpoint the location of cancer within the thyroid.
+If your doctors suspects you may have medullary thyroid cancer, you may have a different type of scan (known as an octreotide scan).

-Center for Personalized Cancer Therapy to further refine your treatment plan.
-Through knowledgeable and selective use of molecular and genetic testing, our doctors can help you avoid unnecessary thyroid surgery and receive the treatment that is best for your particular condition.
+Center for Personalized Cancer Therapy may analyze the genetic and molecular make up of your tumor.
+Your care team uses the results to help you avoid unnecessary surgery and receive the treatment that is best for your particular condition.

 Thyroid Cancer Treatment